NavigationContentFooter

 Zulip is an open-source communications platform similar to Mattermost, Slack, or Rocket.Chat, but providing unique features by combining the immediacy of real-time chat with an email threading model.

-Its aim is to make communications in larger groups easier by focusing on important messages and the possibility to ignore less important messages.
-The application provides apps for every major computing platform and is available as web application or by using native clients for Desktop (Windows, macOS, and Linux) and mobile devices (Android and iOS), powered by Electron and React Native.
+It aims to make communications in larger groups easier by focusing on important messages and letting you ignore less important messages.
+The application provides apps for every major computing platform and is available as a web application or by using native clients for Desktop (Windows, macOS, and Linux) and mobile devices (Android and iOS), powered by Electron and React Native.
 The software is very lightweight and an Instance with 2 GB RAM and 10 GB of disk can handle a small community.
-For larger communities 4 GB RAM and 50 GB of disk are recommended.
+For larger communities, 4 GB RAM and 50 GB of disk are recommended.

 Before you start